tnat1031/pandoc_resume/markdown/resume.md

     * Served as a mentor in Broad's Cancer Program 'Boot Camp' to help on-board new trainees and familiarize them with some of the institute's computational resources, including CMap and PRISM.

-    * Lead analysis strategy and execution and aid in experimental design for internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.
+    * Led analysis strategy and execution and aid in experimental design for internal and collaborative projects with academia and pharma in areas such as drug repurposing, drug discovery, and hit characterization.

-    * Lead efforts to organize and release the updated CMap L1000 reference dataset containing over 3M gene expression profiles, along with accompanying software to enable data access.
+    * Led efforts to organize and release the updated CMap L1000 reference dataset containing over 3M gene expression profiles, along with accompanying software to enable data access.

     * Effectively visualized complex data and presented analysis methods and results to scientific audiences in various domains.

     * Developed analysis methods for integrating L1000 data with other high-throughput readouts such as cell viability and cell morphology.

-    * Lead efforts to structure and run crowdsourcing competitions which have resulted in improvements to 3 core CMap algorithms.
+    * Led efforts to structure and run crowdsourcing competitions which have resulted in improvements to 3 core CMap algorithms.

     * Advanced CMap software development projects by acting as computational liaison for software engineers.